Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58 - WTMJ

 And there’s a chance for more.

 It’s a turn of events that Sister Jean could see happening.
-Before the game, she suggested Loyola, the MVC champs who have the nation’s best defense (55.7 points per game) and were ranked 17th in the final AP poll, might have gotten a raw deal with a No. 8 seeding that put it up against a 1 so early.
+Before the game, she suggested Loyola, the MVC champs who allow only 55.7 points per game and were ranked 17th in the final AP poll, might have gotten a raw deal with a No. 8 seeding that put it up against a 1 so early.

-There was only one way to deal with that — by winning.
+Turns out, it was Illinois that got the bad break.
 To anyone outside of Champaign — or now holding a freshly obliterated bracket — it’s hard to argue this Loyola team isn’t the breath of fresh air this tournament-in-a-bubble sorely needed.

 Sure, there have been upsets, some drama and little teams doing big things.